 Article 14 - Duration and termination

-- The agreement takes effect on 1st of March 2022 and is entered into for a period of 12 months.
+- The agreement is entered into for a period of 12 months.
 The agreement is automatically extended after 12 months for a new period of 12 months.

 - Parties are entitled to terminate the agreement with due observance of a notice period of 2 month(s) before the end of the contract date.

 - Customer has the right to dissolve this agreement (in whole or in part) out of court with immediate effect by means of a written notification, without this incurring any liability towards Newsifier, if Newsifier does not guarantee the availability level for 2 consecutive measuring periods or 5 measuring periods per calendar year. has passed.